carljm/django-adminfiles/README.txt

 These references need to be rendered at some point into whatever markup you ultimately want.
-The markup produced by the rendering is controlled by a Django template: ``adminfiles/render.html``.
+The markup produced by the rendering is controlled by the Django templates under ``adminfiles/render/``.

+The template used is selected according to the mime type of the file upload referenced.
+For instance, for rendering a file with mime type ``image/jpeg``, the template used would be the first template of the following that exists: ``adminfiles/render/image/jpeg.html``, ``adminfiles/render/image/default.html``, ``adminfiles/render/default.html``.

+Two rendering templates are included with ``django-adminfiles``:
-The default template produces an HTML ``img`` tag for images and a simple ``a`` link to other file types.
-It also respects three key-value options: ``class``, which will be used as the the ``class`` attribute of the ``img`` or ``a`` tag; ``alt``, which will be the image alt text (images only; if not provided ``upload.title`` is used for alt text); and ``title``, which will override ``upload.title`` as the link text of the ``a`` tag (non-images only).
+``adminfiles/render/image/default.html`` (used for any type of image) and ``adminfiles/render/default.html`` (used for any other type of file).
+These default templates produce an HTML ``img`` tag for images and a simple ``a`` link to other file types.
+They also respect three key-value options: ``class``, which will be used as the the ``class`` attribute of the ``img`` or ``a`` tag; ``alt``, which will be the image alt text (images only; if not provided ``upload.title`` is used for alt text); and ``title``, which will override ``upload.title`` as the link text of the ``a`` tag (non-images only).

-You can easily override this template with your own.
+You can easily override these templates with your own, and provide additional templates for other file types.
 The template is rendered with the following context:

 ``upload``
     The ``FileUpload`` model instance whose slug field matches the